discourse/discourse/docs/INSTALL-digital-ocean.md

 The [Discourse Docker Image][dd] makes it easy to set up Discourse on a cloud server.
 We will use [Digital Ocean][do], although these steps may work on other cloud providers.
+Docker does not support OpenVZ/Virtuozzo.

 This guide assumes that you have no knowledge of Ruby/Rails or Linux shell.